davidlidebrandt/milestone-project-3/README.md

 * Clicking any of the social media links

-**Intended:** All links skould open the index page of their respective brands website in a new tab.
+**Expected:** All links skould open the index page of their respective brands website in a new tab.

 **Results:** All links open their respective brands websites index page in a new tab.